-- 1. LEVEL TWO SANCTIONS Level Two Sanctions include but are not limited to the following: - a.
-Warning: Written notice to the Accused Student that the Accused Student is violating or has violated this Code. - b.
-Probation: Written reprimand for violation of specified regulations.
-Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the Accused Student is found to violate any Academy rules or regulation(s) during the probationary period. - c.
-Loss of Privileges: Denial of specified privileges for a designated period of time. - d.
-Restitution: Compensation for some or all of the loss, damage or injury that the Accused Student caused.
-This may take the form of money payment, property replacement or work service requirement. - e.
-Fines: Payment of a reasonable specified amount. - f.
-Education: Complete an educational assignment. - g.
-Other Sanctions: Work assignments, service to the Academy, or other discretionary assignments. - 2.
-LEVEL ONE SANCTIONS Level One Sanctions include but are not limited to the following: - a.
-Residence Hall Suspension: Separation of the Accused Student from the residence halls for a definite period of time, at the end of which the Accused Student may petition the Dean to return to a residence hall.
-A timely petition shall be granted provided that (1) there is adequate space available; (2) the student has adequately satisfied all conditions of return previously set by the Academy; and (3) the student has not engaged in other misconduct since the suspension. - b.
-Residence Hall Dismissal: Permanent separation of the Accused Student from the residence halls without an opportunity to petition for return without written permission of the Vice President. - c.
-Academy Suspension: Separation of the Accused Student from the Academy for a definite period of time, at the end of which the Accused Student may petition the Academy's Readmission Board to return to the Academy.
-A timely petition shall be granted provided that (1) there is adequate space available; (2) the student has adequately satisfied all conditions of return previously set by the Academy; and (3) the student has not engaged in other misconduct since the suspension. - d.
-Academy Dismissal: Permanent separation of the Accused Student from the Academy without an opportunity to petition for return without written permission of the Vice President. - e.
-Revocation of Admission: Admission to the Academy may be revoked for fraud, misrepresentation.

-- f.
-Withholding Degree: The Academy may withhold awarding a degree otherwise earned until the completion of the process set forth in this Code, including the completion of all sanctions imposed, if any. - g.
-Revocation of Degree: A degree awarded from the Academy may be revoked for fraud, misrepresentation, or other violation of Academy standards in obtaining the degree, or for other serious violations committed by a student prior to graduation. - 3.
-Sanctions For Student Organizations - Student Organizations may be subject to all of the pertinent sanctions listed in Section VII (B) above, as well as loss of certain or all group rights and/or privileges for a definite or permanent period of time.
+Level Two Sanctions include but are not limited to the following:

+- a) Warning: Written notice to the Accused Student that the Accused Student is violating or has violated this Code. - b) Probation: Written reprimand for violation of specified regulations.
+Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the Accused Student is found to violate any Academy rules or regulation(s) during the probationary period. - c) Loss of Privileges: Denial of specified privileges for a designated period of time. - d) Restitution: Compensation for some or all of the loss, damage or injury that the Accused Student caused.
+This may take the form of money payment, property replacement or work service requirement.

+- e) Fines: Payment of a reasonable specified amount. - f) Education: Complete an educational assignment. - g) Other Sanctions: Work assignments, service to the Academy, or other discretionary assignments.

+2. LEVEL ONE SANCTIONS

+Level One Sanctions include but are not limited to the following:

+- a) Residence Hall Suspension: Separation of the Accused Student from the residence halls for a definite period of time, at the end of which the Accused Student may petition the Dean to return to a residence hall.
+A timely petition shall be granted provided that (1) there is adequate space available; (2) the student has adequately satisfied all conditions of return previously set by the Academy; and (3) the student has not engaged in other misconduct since the suspension. - b) Residence Hall Dismissal: Permanent separation of the Accused Student from the residence halls without an opportunity to petition for return without written permission of the Vice President. - c) Academy Suspension: Separation of the Accused Student from the Academy for a definite period of time, at the end of which the Accused Student may petition the Academy's Readmission Board to return to the Academy.
+A timely petition shall be granted provided that (1) there is adequate space available; (2) the student has adequately satisfied all conditions of return previously set by the Academy; and (3) the student has not engaged in other misconduct since the suspension. - d) Academy Dismissal: Permanent separation of the Accused Student from the Academy without an opportunity to petition for return without written permission of the Vice President. - e) Revocation of Admission: Admission to the Academy may be revoked for fraud, misrepresentation. - f) Withholding Degree: The Academy may withhold awarding a degree otherwise earned until the completion of the process set forth in this Code, including the completion of all sanctions imposed, if any. - g) Revocation of Degree: A degree awarded from the Academy may be revoked for fraud, misrepresentation, or other violation of Academy standards in obtaining the degree, or for other serious violations committed by a student prior to graduation.